Some resources to help you along as you get started with guitar building.

 - If you are interested in Archtop guitars, try Bob Benedetto's “Making an Archtop Guitar” (BM21).
 This is the best book on the subject, but perhaps not the best book for those just getting started with guitar building.

-- For Mandolin Building see Roger Siminoff's “Constructing a Bluegrass Mandolin” (BM4).
+- For Mandolin Building see Roger Siminoff's “The Ultimate Bluegrass Mandolin Construction Manual” (BM56).

 - For Bouzouki building Graham MacDonald’s “The Bouzouki Book” (BM58) is excellent.